bridger/StackLayout/README.md

 Often subviews already have their own size, either from `intrinsicContentSize` or from their own subviews and contraints.

-## Quick Examples
+## Example Project

+The example project has not been built yet.
+If you'd like to contribute, you can build examples in the example project.

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+Clone the repo, and run `pod install` from the Example directory first.

 ## Requirements